nick-myers/exam-timer/README.md

 ### Display Controls

-The application includes several controls in the bottom left corner to help you optimize the display:
+The application includes a control panel in the bottom left corner with several buttons to help you optimize the display:

-#### Wake Lock Feature

-The application automatically prevents your screen from going to sleep or showing a screensaver:

-- **Green 💡 icon** = Screen will stay awake
-- **Gray 💡 icon** = Screen sleep prevention is off
+#### Show/Hide Controls

+- Click the **◀ button** on the right edge of the control panel to hide all buttons for a cleaner display
-- Click the icon to toggle this feature on/off
+- Click the **▶ button** (when hidden) to show the controls again
+- Control visibility state is saved and restored when you reload the page

+#### Settings and Management

+- **⚙ (Settings)** - Open settings to configure centre details, colors, and load demo data
+- **🗑️ (Delete All)** - Remove all exams from the schedule (with confirmation)

-#### Fullscreen Mode
+#### Display Options

-Use the fullscreen button (⛶) to expand the display to fill your entire screen:
+- **⛶ (Fullscreen)** - Expand the display to fill your entire screen

-- **Gray ⛶ icon** = Normal windowed mode
+  - Gray icon = Normal windowed mode
-- **Blue ⛶ icon** = Fullscreen mode is active
+  - Blue icon = Fullscreen mode active
-- Click the icon to toggle fullscreen on/off
-- Press ESC key to exit fullscreen mode at any time
+  - Press ESC key to exit fullscreen at any time

 #### Text Size Controls

 Adjust the text size to suit your screen and viewing distance:

-- **− button** = Decrease text size
+- **− button** - Decrease text size (minimum 50%)
-- **100% button** = Shows current zoom level; click to reset to default size
+- **100% button** - Shows current zoom level; click to reset to default size
-- **+ button** = Increase text size
+- **+ button** - Increase text size (maximum 200%)
-- Changes apply to all text on the screen for better readability
+- Changes apply to all text and images on the screen
+- Zoom level is saved and persists across page reloads
+- Table header remains sticky when content scrolls

+#### Keep Awake Feature

+The application automatically prevents your screen from going to sleep:

+- **Green 💡 icon** - Screen will stay awake
+- **Gray 💡 icon** - Screen sleep prevention is off
+- Click the icon to toggle this feature on/off

+#### Quick Links

+- **💾 (Download)** - Download the HTML file with your current exam data as backup
+- **🌐 (Website)** - Open the hosted version at nick-myers.github.io/exam-timer
+- **GitHub icon** - View the source code repository

 ## Troubleshooting